Have you seen that Cubetto has arrived? Check out the Cubetto Kickstarter campaign, which launched TODAY, for more exciting information.

 We had fun with a couple of different exercises.
 In the first, we plotted a route for Cubetto around the outer space floor map, while telling a story about how Cubetto got there.
 It ended up a cross between Star Wars and and a weird alien book, but was hilarious to watch.

 We also had a go at building our own roads for Cubetto, creating various obstacles from everyday items and navigating Cubetto around them from start to finish in just one press of the Go button.
-The more complicated the route, the longer it took to work out the sequence of instruction blocks using trial and improvement.
+The more complicated the route, the longer it took to work out the sequence of instruction blocks using trial and error.
 I was really impressed that even my usually impatient 8 year old took his time to work out what Cubetto needed to do and even helped his sisters out on their turn.

 What do you learn?